rodriguebellenger/Viper-Computer/README.md

 There are 16 registers, R0 through R15.

-Convention :
+Use cases :
-R0 is a constant and always is 0.
+R0 is a constant and always is 0 (nothing in the assembler stops you from changing its value).
+R15 is the stack pointer.
+R14 is the base pointer.